rtavenar/hdr/content/parts/02/shapelets_cnn.md

 # Shapelet-based Representations and Convolutional Models

-In this section, we will cover works that either relate to the Shapelet representation for time series or to the family of (1d) Convolutional Neural Networks, since these two families of methods are very similar in spirit
+In this section, we will cover works that either relate to the Shapelet representation for time series or to the family of (1D) Convolutional Neural Networks, since these two families of methods are very similar in spirit
 {% cite lods:hal-01565207 %}.

 ## Data Augmentation for Time Series Classification

 <!-- #region {"tags": ["popout"]} -->
-**Note.** This work is part of Arthur Le Guennec's Master internship.
+**Note.** This work was part of Arthur Le Guennec's Master internship.
 We were co-supervising Arthur together with Simon Malinowski.
 <!-- #endregion -->

-We have shown in {% cite leguennec:halshs-01357973 %} that augmenting time series classification datasets was an efficient way to improve generalization for shallow Convolutional Neural Networks.
+We have shown in {% cite leguennec:halshs-01357973 %} that augmenting time series classification datasets was an efficient way to improve generalization for Convolutional Neural Networks.
 The data augmentation strategies that were investigated in this work are local warping and window slicing and both lead to improvements.

 ## Learning to Mimic a Target Distance

 <!-- #region {"tags": ["popout"]} -->
-**Note.** This work is part of Arnaud Lods' Master internship.
+**Note.** This work was part of Arnaud Lods' Master internship.
 We were co-supervising Arnaud together with Simon Malinowski.
 <!-- #endregion -->